-Okay so here’s the thing nobody talks about when they’re building AI agent systems—the system is always lying to you about how healthy it is.
+Okay so here is the thing nobody talks about when building AI agent systems.
+The system is always lying to you about how healthy it is.

 Not intentionally.
 Not maliciously.
 But if you build a system and then ask that same system if it’s working correctly, you’re going to get a yes.
 Always.
 Because the system can only evaluate itself using its own broken assumptions.
 It’s like asking someone who’s having a psychotic episode if they’re thinking clearly.
 The answer is always “of course I am.”